mvertes/parscan/docs/modules/goparser.md

 Scopes are slash-separated paths pushed/popped as the parser enters/leaves blocks.
 The scope path is used as a prefix key in `symbol.SymMap`.

+Bare braced blocks (`{ ... }` as a statement, not controlled by `if`, `for`, or `switch`) are supported as anonymous nested scopes. `parseStmt` detects a leading `BraceBlock` token, pushes a synthetic `block<n>` scope label, parses the block body, then pops the scope on exit.
+This matches Go semantics for variable shadowing inside bare blocks.

 ### Closure analysis